-Last Surviving Mohawk Code Talker From Second World War Honoured at House of Commons
+Last Surviving Mohawk Code Talker From Second World War Dies at 94

 Photo: Missions Possible/Twitter

-Louis Levi Oakes, the last surviving Mohawk code talker, who helped send encoded messages between Allied forces during the Second World War, was honoured by the Assembly of First Nations (AFN) and the House of Commons on Tuesday.
+Louis Levi Oakes, the last surviving Mohawk code talker, who helped send encoded messages between Allied forces during the Second World War, died Tuesday at age 94.

 The Mohawk language was one of 33 Indigenous languages used in battle to ensure enemy forces were unable to decode messages sent between Allied forces.